lakejs/lake-docs/reference/command.md

 ### isSelected()

-Returns a boolean value indicating whether the specified command is selected.
+Checks if the specified command is selected.

 * Parameters: